ynojima/guideline/source_en/Security/LinkageWithBrowser.rst

     <sec:frame-options policy="SAMEORIGIN" />

-..
-Refer http://docs.spring.io/spring-security/site/docs/4.0.3.RELEASE/reference/htmlsingle/#nsa-headers for the options which can be specified in each element of [#fSpringSecurityLinkageWithBrowser2].
+.. [#fSpringSecurityLinkageWithBrowser2] Refer http://docs.spring.io/spring-security/site/docs/4.0.3.RELEASE/reference/htmlsingle/#nsa-headers for the options which can be specified in each element.

 Output of custom header
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^